gnolang/genesis/LITEPAPER.md

 TODO: Describe trust boundaries and security considerations for cross-chain interactions.

 ## Applications and Vision

+Gno.land forms the basis of the Logoverse: a persistent, composable, censorship-resistant substrate for decentralized knowledge and coordination.

 TODO: Describe the long-term vision for Gno, including the Logoverse and core applications.
 TODO: Explain how the design choices enable safe, composable, long-lived applications.